Nubra Python SDK¶

 - The install package name is

-nubra-sdk, but the Python import root isnubra_python_sdk. ref_idis a key identifier across quote, market-data, and trading workflows.- Use V2 for new integrations.
+nubra-sdk, but the Python import root isnubra_python_sdk. ref_idis a key identifier across quote, market-data, and trading workflows.- SDK

 If you maintain an older integration, review Release Notes.